stephlaurrain/tableanalyzer/README.md

-# TableAnalyzer
+# tableanalyzer

-TableAnalyzer is a web application that allows users to analyze data extracted from a DB2 database with slaurtools/inspectdbtable.py.
+tableanalyzer is a web application that allows users to analyze data extracted from a DB2 database with slaurtools/inspectdbtable.py.
 The application is built with a frontend developed using React.js and a backend powered by Node.js, Express and Sequelize

 ## Tech Stack